What is a construction loan?

 The main advantages of a construction-to-permanent loan are that you can lock in a maximum interest rate that extends for the life of the mortgage, and you pay closing costs only once.

-Stand-alone construction loans
+2. Stand-alone construction loan

-These loans require a smaller down payment, which is beneficial if you don't have enough cash on hand, but they must be paid off once construction is completed — at which point you'll likely have to take out a mortgage.
+This type of construction loan requires a smaller down payment, which is beneficial if you don't have enough cash on hand, but they must be paid off once construction is completed — at which point you'll likely have to take out a mortgage.

-You can't lock in maximum mortgage rates with a stand-alone loan, and you'll pay more in fees because you'll need to go through two separate closings.
+You can't lock in maximum mortgage rates with a stand-alone construction loan, and you'll pay more in fees because you'll need to go through two separate closings.

 Also, because these loans involve variable rates, the interest rate may not be the same from one phase of construction to the next.